ntustison/Histograms/Text/stitched.md

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.99\linewidth]{FiguresDataverse/DiceVarianceStudy.pdf}
-  \caption{He 2019 Harvard Dataverse image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
+  \caption{2019 Harvard Dataverse image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
 Each segmentation is reduced to three labels for comparison: